PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

 * Namespace-scoped subresource: `GET /apis/GROUP/VERSION/namespaces/NAMESPACE/RESOURCETYPE/NAME/SUBRESOURCE`

-The verbs supported for each subresource will differ depending on the object - see the [API reference](/docs/reference/kubernetes-api/) for more information.
+The verbs supported for each subresource will differ depending on the object - see the [API reference](/docs/reference/PlaidCloud-api/) for more information.
 It is not possible to access sub-resources across multiple resources - generally a new virtual resource type would be used if that becomes necessary.

 ## Efficient detection of changes

-The Kubernetes API allows clients to make an initial request for an object or a collection, and then to track changes since that initial request: a **watch**.
+The PlaidCloud API allows clients to make an initial request for an object or a collection, and then to track changes since that initial request: a **watch**.
 Clients can send a **list** or a **get** and then make a follow-up **watch** request.

-To make this change tracking possible, every Kubernetes object has a `resourceVersion` field representing the version of that resource as stored in the underlying persistence layer.
+To make this change tracking possible, every PlaidCloud object has a `resourceVersion` field representing the version of that resource as stored in the underlying persistence layer.
 When retrieving a collection of resources (either namespace or cluster scoped), the response from the API server contains a `resourceVersion` value.
 The client can